 Husband-and-wife team Jude Hawkens and Gina Renzi have been photographers for the Metropolitan Opera and have worked with the best wedding and event planners in the industry.
 They bring their artistic sensibility (he was trained as a filmmaker and she as a painter) to each wedding they shoot.
 They can be hired individually or together.
 Prices upon request.

 Richard Jopson has been shooting weddings in and around New York since 2003.
-He’s praised for his ability to capture relaxed, candid moments against stunning backdrops.
+He’s praised for his ability to capture relaxed, candid moments and finding eye-catching locations within the setting for beautiful portraits.
 From $3,600.

 Robert & Kathleen Photographers

 With an emphasis on storytelling, husband-and-wife team Robert and Kathleen Trenske have been photographing weddings for over ten years, using digital and medium-format film cameras for a look that is modern yet timeless.
 They pride themselves on making couples feel comfortable in front of the camera.
 Full coverage starts at $5,500.

 London launched his career as an editorial photographer for such magazines as Cosmopolitan and expanded into weddings more than 15 years ago.
 Describing his style as “artistic reportage,” he strives to show private moments, with guests unaware of his presence.
 Complete coverage with an album starts at $3,500; basic coverage from as low as $575.

 508 W. 26th St., nr.
 Tenth Ave.; 212-929-8595; robertlondon.com

 Roey Yohai Studios